prabal1997/Bhabha/README.md

 python parser.py file_name.asm -executionSpeed=5
 ```
 Please refer to the `help` flag to learn about more flags that you can.

 ### Seeking Help
 Use the `help` flag as follows to receive a detailed explanation of all available options and more information.

 ```sh
 python parser.py -help
 ```

+### Sample Code
+You can download the code to run Bhabha stored with from the folder `Sample Code` which is a part of this repository.

 ## Assembly Code Dialect
 The instruction set that Bhabha uses has been derived from University of Waterloo's ECE 150 course, and closely resembles the genearl RISC dialect.
 Any file you wish Bhabha to interpret should have a `.asm` extension.
 Please refer to the following legend to understand the instruction list.